Categoricity for an inferential $\omega$-logic and in $L_{\omega_1,\omega}$: Rules, Valuations and Logical Inferentialism

 \begin{example}{(Categoricity of $\& I$ and $\&E$-rules)} {\rm

-The following set of rules of inference enforce that the logical connective `$\&$' behaves according to the `classical' truth table definition.
-Consider the set of rules of inference that contains the following introduction and elimination rules for conjunction (``$\&$”):
+The introduction and elimination rules of inference for $\&$ enforce that the logical connective `$\&$' behaves according to the `classical' truth table definition.
 In any admissible valuation for these rules, the conjunction ``$\phi \& \psi$” is true if and only if both ``$\phi$” and ``$\psi$” are true.
 If ``$\phi \& \psi$” is true, then both ``$\phi$” and ``$\psi$” are true (by $\&E$), and if both ``$\phi$” and ``$\psi$” are true then ``$\phi \& \psi$” is true (by $\&I$).
-In the sense defined in Notation~\ref{langdef}.3 , these rules are categorical and the truth function expressed by ``$\&$” is fully formalized by the $\&I$ and $\&E$ rules.}
+In the sense defined in Notation~\ref{langdef}.3, these rules are categorical.
+However, most of the inference rules for the other propositional connectives are non-categorical.
+In particular, the trivial valuation that assigns truth to all sentences will make $\phi$ and $\sim\phi$ both true and the provability valuation that assigns truth to each propositional theorem and falsehood to each non-theorem will make $\phi$ and $\sim\phi$ both false and their disjunction true (see \cite{BrincusS}).} \end{example}